Mike Valenti: Career

+Valenti was born in Troy, New York.
 In early 2004, Valenti was hired as co-host of The Sports Inferno alongside Terry Foster, mid-days on 1270 WXYT in Detroit.

 In March 2009 Valenti caused controversy after reading a couple jokes about Detroit Lions defensive end Corey Smith, who was lost at sea and is presumed dead.
 Valenti while on air, read a couple distasteful "ticket texts" poking fun at Smith's disappearance.
 With 97.1 being the team's flagship station, he apologized on air the next day.

 Valenti appeared on The Ford Lions Report on Sunday Mornings during the NFL regular season, during pro football fantasy team reports, and the Lions pre game show.

-The Lions didn't renew their contract with 97.1 The Ticket for 2016 opting for a 5-year contract with WJR.
-Valenti's agent Mort Meisner reported the Lions wanted Valenti fired in order to renew with 97.1 The Ticket.
+The Lions didn't renew their contract with 97.1 The Ticket for 2016, opting for a 5-year contract with WJR.
+Valenti's agent, Mort Meisner, reported the Lions wanted Valenti fired in order to renew with 97.1 The Ticket.

 "It's absolutely true, 100 percent of it," Mike Valenti said about allegations the Lions left 97.1 The Ticket because they didn't like his criticism of the team.

 Valenti was re-signed by 97.1 The Ticket to a multi-year deal in April 2016.